naiyoma/docs-fern/fern/api/docs/spec/openapi.md

     └─ openapi.json # <--- your openapi file
 ```

 Run `fern check` to validate the OpenAPI spec.
+Resolve any errors.
+Having trouble?
+Reach out in the [Fern Discord server](https://discord.com/invite/JkkXumPzcG).

+If you're having trouble understanding the errors, run the command `fern write-definition`.
+This command will convert your OpenAPI spec into a Fern definition.
+[Read more.](../compiler/cli-reference.md#fern-write-definition)

 If there are no errors, you can run [fern generate](../compiler/fern-generate).